 What rewards are included?

-Just like all of the behavior choices, there are many reward options included–18 to be exact!
-They range from lunch in the classroom to a STEM activity.
-Some of them are seasonal (Shamrock shakes in March, hot cocoa in January ect.)
-As always, you can adjust to fit your needs or create your own!
-But I tried to include as many as possible and rewards that cost little or no money for you.
+Just like the behavior choices, there are numerous reward options included—over 18 to be exact!
+These rewards range from having lunch in the classroom to engaging in a STEM activity.
+Some are seasonal, like Shamrock shakes in March and hot cocoa in January.
+As always, you can adjust these to fit your needs or create your own!
+I’ve tried to include as many options as possible, focusing on rewards that are either free or very low-cost.

 Whole-class incentives are a powerful and positive classroom management tool for the whole class.
 It will promote positive behavior and can be a great way to steer the ship in the right direction.
 However, it’s not a substitute for a classroom with high expectations and clear routines and procedures.
-If you need some additional resources for behavior management,
+But, once you have established expectations, a reward management system is the perfect solution for promoting positive classroom behavior!